9 Reasons A New Home Entry Door Is The Right Choice (and how to choose the right one)!

 One thing to look at when considering door insulation is U-Value.
 If your door has a low U-value, it is probably well-insulated.

 Solid wood or dense foam both serve as excellent insulators for entry doors.
-At Graber Supply, we offer polystyrene core doors, which creates excellent insulation!
+At Graber Supply, we offer polystyrene core doors, which create excellent insulation!

 The amount and type of glass in your entry door also affects efficiency.
 Glass is not a good insulator, so the more of it you have in your door, the less efficient it will be.